Wither-Bane/eyeware/README.md

 For instance, the passphrase might be: `toby hew aught neighed rumoured spies son`.

 It may be tempting to alter the passphrase to make it more memorable. **Do not remove or reorder any words or characters**, for it will compromise the randomness (and therefore security) of the phrase.
+Words or characters may be freely inserted, however, and will strengthen the passphrase to some degree.

-One approach to memorizing the passphrase is to add "connecting words" that make the phrase sound more natural.
+One may wish to add "connecting words" that make the phrase sound more natural.

 `toby [didn't] hew aught [and] neighed [that it was] rumoured [that he] spies [on his] son`

-By adding these words when reciting the passphrase in one's head, but not actually adding them to the typed passphrase, memorization can be eased without increasing the characters to be typed.
+Connecting words may be added to the typed passphrase, or merely added when reciting the passphrase in one's head.
+The latter eases memorization without increasing the characters to be typed.

 ## computer-generation of passphrases (*The Randomness of the Computer*)